1972 Montreal Museum of Fine Arts robbery: Inside-job theory

 The presence of two Francophones and one Anglophone, plus the climbing skills involved, led the chief investigator on the case to believe the thieves involved in both incidents had been local, and possibly the same.
 That, and their apparent knowledge of the skylight's non-functional alarm, fostered a theory that someone at the museum had aided the thieves.
 This is common when museums are robbed, two New York City detectives who specialized in art crime said when commenting about the Montreal case later in 1972.
-In 2017, art-crimes investigator Anthony Amore said there was a 90% chance the crime was an inside job.
+In 2017, art-crimes investigator Anthony Amore said that 90% of all art thefts are inside jobs.
+He believes strongly that this is the case with the Montreal robbery, although the poorly planned escape suggests the thieves were amateurs.

 However, the SPVM considered that speculation too broad to be helpful in focusing their investigation, and evidence did not bear it out.
 While it was possible that the thieves had actively involved someone working on the skylight, it was as possible that they had learned of the security flaw without inside knowledge.
 An intense investigation of the workers involved with the skylight found no evidence they had passed information about it to anyone criminally inclined.

 It was also possible that the robbers had learned of the skylight flaw through simple reconnaissance.
 Roughly two weeks before the theft, someone reported encountering two men sitting on chairs on the roof, wearing sunglasses and smoking.
 When questioned by the person who reported the incident, they claimed to be museum employees.
 The chairs on the roof were not found after the theft.
 Likewise, no fingerprints or other evidence was left on either the ladder or nylon rope.
 Inside-job theories were also undermined by the thieves' poorly planned exit.
 If they had based their panel-truck alternative on inside information, they would have known how to disable the alarm they set off on the side entrance.
 Even if they had not, they would have known it did not sound anywhere else besides the museum—and thus not have abandoned half of their take to escape on foot.